Tower Millennium Pier

-The pier is used by the river bus route RB1 from Embankment to Woolwich (operated by Thames Clippers) and Westminster-Greenwich tourist boats (operated by City Cruises).
-Private-charter entertainment boats also use Tower Pier.

 History

 Tower Millennium Pier was opened on 14 July 2000 by London Mayor Ken Livingstone.
 It was funded by the Millennium Commission as part of the Thames 2000 project, and was one of five new piers provided by the Commission on the Thames (the others being Blackfriars Millennium Pier, London Eye Pier, Westminster Millennium Pier and Millbank Millennium Pier).

 The pier has at its upstream end a small cruise terminal facility which is used for processing passengers and baggage transferred by boat from cruise ships berthed alongside HMS Belfast.
 The Tower Pier project was part of an integrated transport and regeneration strategy for the Thames led by London's Cross River Partnership.